Skip to content

 10:30 a.m.
 Saturday, March 23, 1974, AUCTION: Of Memorabilia From The Most Orderly of Disorderly Houses.
 TERMS: (As Belle would say) are Cash; and inspection is at time of sale.
 A Lexington auctioneer held the auction.
 “It’s a spooky old house and we have nothing to sell but nostalgia.
 Madam Belle Brezing by Buddy Thompson; pg: 178

 March 23, 1983, Millersburg native Blanton Collier, a former UK football coach whose career began at Paris High School and ended with the Cleveland Browns, including an NFL championship, passed over in Texas, his retirement home.
-He is laid to rest next to his wife in Paris, Bourbon County.
+He rests next to his wife in Paris, Bourbon County.

 March 23, 1992, Turfway Park gave Kentucky legislatures free tickets to the Jim Beam Stakes valued at $230 each.
 Track Manager Gary Wilfert stated it did not intend to sway the lawmakers’ vote on a current bill backed by Governor B. Jones to aid the horse industry.

-March 23, 1996, Union County wons its 1st Girls’ State Basketball title 44-37 over Central Hardin in front of 5,375 fans in Diddle Arena in Bowling Green.
+March 23, 1996, Union County won its 1st Girls’ State Basketball title 44-37 over Central Hardin in front of 5,375 fans in Diddle Arena in Bowling Green.

 March 23, 2000, Clinton Roby from Waddy caught a state record Buffalo (Smallmouth) Carp weighing 55 pounds in Kentucky Lake.